Tatiana-kik/ImageScalerBot/README.md

 - Speed: < 3 sec for every scaling factor on 256x256 images on an Intel i7-9700K CPU.

 Original paper: https://arxiv.org/pdf/1707.02921.pdf

-## 6. ToDo

-1. Improve upscaling by using the algorythms for scaling without quality loss.
-Such algorythms are used in the neural network.
-1. Add loging (to log each user activity) to be able to debug the program.
-1. Add tests:<br>
-- one test for each image format, png, jpg, etc.
-- couple of upscale tests
-- one test per error message - if the file is wrong, so that the message is correct
-- add functionality according to the next Python tasks (HWs, April 30)
-- functional testing as an option.
-See comments from Roman in Telegram chat "PythonProject_ImageScaler")
-1. Add requirements.txt (at the end of the project)
-1. Update ReadMe (at the end of the project)